nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Target
       The goal of an operation, for example, programming a specific image on a device, compiling a specific set of files, or removing previously generated files.

+   Time to First Fix (TTFF)
+      The time needed by a :term:`Global Navigation Satellite System (GNSS)` module to estimate its position.

    Transmission Control Protocol (TCP)
       A connection-oriented protocol that provides reliable transport.